30 September 2019

 Storytelling: The Art of Successful Social Media Marketing

 Stories have been told throughout history… They are key to our understanding of the world, and what came before us.
 However, stories are much more than simple tales or accounts of events past.
 They are also powerful Social Media Marketing tools.
 Why?
 Because people buy into them, they invite reaction and discussion or – as we call it in the Social Media Marketing world, active engagement.
+You can also build your brand attributes with the help of storytelling.

 Think about it… In England alone there are several sites claiming to be the final resting place of King Arthur – a man who quite probably never even existed.
 Why then – if he didn’t exist – are we still talking about him and building businesses around him?
 The answer is simple.
 It’s all due to The Legend of King Arthur – or, put in simpler terms, the story that comes with him.